rorsach/algorithms/README.md

 Use at your own risk.

+## Sorting

-* Insertion Sort
+* Insertion sort
-* Merge Sort
+* Merge sort

-  Example Merge Sort step by step output:
+  Example Merge sort step by step output:

 	  [5, 2, 4, 1, 6, 3, 7, 0]
 	  [2, 5, 4, 1, 6, 3, 7, 0]